choffmeister/choffmeister.github.io/source/_posts/2014-10-29-scala-bootable-pattern.md

 }
 ```

-There a some things to notice:
+There are some things to notice:

 1. `BootableApp` extends `App`, hence every object that extends `BootableApp` can act as valid entry point for your application.
 2. `T` must extend our `Bootable` type and there must be an implicitly `Manifest[T]` in scope, when extending `BootableApp`.
 That allows the instantiation of a new instance of type `T` from within `BootableApp` (given that `T` has a parameterless constructor).